This post is also available in: Italian

 But weddings are costly, as any father of the bride can tell you.
 In the old days, there was the dowry.
 Today there’s the gown, the rings, and the reception.

 So it should come as no surprise that the marriage of heaven and earth would not come without cost.
 To take Eve as his bride, Adam had to suffer the opening of his side and the loss of his rib.
 To take the Church as his bride, Jesus suffered not only the opening of his side, but the loss of his life.

-The great season that we begin this week includes both feasting and fasting.
+The great season that we begin each Ash Wednesday includes both feasting and fasting.
 Really, to get the most out of Lent, we need to do both–fast from the treats and amusements that often distract us, and feast at the tables of the Word and Eucharist, where we are reminded of the bridegroom’s love and filled with His Spirit.

 This post on the deeper meaning of Jesus, the bridegroom’s actions at the wedding feast of Cana, is offered as a reflection upon the readings for the 8th Sunday in Ordinary Time, liturgical cycle B – Hosea 2:16-22 ; Psalm 103, II Corinthians 3:1-6; and Mark 2:18-22.